Weighted estimates of commutators for $0<p<\infty$: Proofs of theorems

-Thus, using (3.21) (take $R=2^{k_0+1}$), (3.19) and (3.1), we have
+Thus, using (3.16) (take $R=2^{k_0+1}$), (3.14) and (1.1), we have

-Combining the estimate of $JJ_{\tilde{s}}$ with $J_{\tilde{s}}$, and using (3.1), we have
+Combining the estimate of $JJ_{\tilde{s}}$ with $J_{\tilde{s}}$, and using (1.1), we have

-that is (3.20), noticing $ Q= Q^{x_0}_{2^{m_0}} $.
-Thus, (3.12) is proved under the conditions of Theorem 2.7. \end{proof} This concludes the proof of Theorem 2.7. \begin{proof}[Proof of Theorem 2.9] Each $T^{1}$ associated with commutators $T_b^{1}$ obviously satisfy (2.7) (or see \cite {SW})), (1.2) follows.
-It is known that each $T_b^{1}$ is bounded on $L^s$ with $1<s<\infty$, each $T^{1}$ is obviously linear.
-Then, the theorem follows from Theorem 2.1(i) and 2.3(i). \end{proof}
+that is (3.15), noticing $ Q= Q^{x_0}_{2^{m_0}} $.
+Thus, (3.9) is proved under the conditions of Theorem 2.7. \end{proof} This concludes the proof of Theorem 2.7. \begin{proof}[Proof of Theorem 2.9] Each $T^{1}$ associated with commutators $T_b^{1}$ obviously satisfy (2.7) (or see \cite {SW})), (1.2) follows.
+It is known that each $T_b^{1}$ is bounded on $L^s$ with $1<s<\infty$.
+Each $T^{1}$ is obviously linear.